 We are required to consider whether there are one or more particular classes of transactions or account balance, for which misstatements of lesser amounts than materiality could reasonably be expected to influence the economic decisions of users taken on the basis of the financial statements.
-In the group and parent company financial statements, for transactions and assets and liabilities other than investment properties, we have determined specific materiality to be £135,000 and £80,000 respectively, based on 1.0% of turnover due to revenue growth being one of the group's key performance indicators.
+In the group and parent company financial statements, for transactions and assets and liabilities other than investment properties, we have determined specific materiality to be £130,000 (2020: £135,000) and £55,000 (2020: £80,000) respectively, based on 1.0% of turnover due to revenue growth being one of the group's key performance indicators.

 We use a different level of materiality ('performance materiality') to determine the extent of our testing for the audit of the financial statements.
 Performance materiality is set based on the audit materiality as adjusted for the judgements made as to the entity risk and our evaluation of the specific risk of each audit area having regard to the internal control environment.
+This is set at £1,400,000 (2020: £1,260,000) for the group and £154,000 (2020: £180,000) for the parent.

 Where considered appropriate performance materiality may be reduced to a lower level, such as, for related party transactions and directors' remuneration.

-We agreed with the Audit Committee to report to it all identified errors in excess of £63,000.
+We agreed with the Audit Committee to report to it all identified errors in excess of £59,000 (2020: £63,000).
 Errors below that threshold would also be reported to it if, in our opinion as auditor, disclosure was required on qualitative grounds.